christianjnah/web3-wallet-drainer/README.md

-# universal-wallet-Drainer
+# web3-wallet-Drainer

-### Every seller on here is fake!!
-I have leaked the full source code of the V2 because I made a V3, and I wont be putting up any demos for V3.
-For Sale only.
-NO DEMO/TESTING
+### Leaked source code available, works on all wallet.

 # V2 FEATURES
 - Added uniswap, pancakeswap, and sushiswap from previous versions
 - Reports all drains and connects to telegram bot
 - Multi Chain

-#### I decided to drop this script because I do not want to accomodate any more clients asking for demos.
+#### Dont ask for demos, the very reason i dropped this script.
 ITS FRUSTRATING!!!
 THIS SHOULD BE ENOUGH PROOF!!
 #### ALSO TO LAY OFF SCAMMERS SELLING MY OBFUSCATED SCRIPTS!!
 #### Dont ask for price its 0.3 ETH, get to the point, dont DM if you cannot afford.

-## Contact Me On Telegram for V3 @ 0.3 ETH (no discount/demo): https://t.me/Reddyheart
+## Contact Me On Telegram for V3 @ 0.3 ETH (no discount/demo): https://t.me/Blackhartscripts

 ## 1. A small educational program on the structure of the script and how to setup